banner image

 "Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom. "

-The therapy I provide is really a collaboration between you as an individual and me as a therapist.
+The psychotherapy I provide is really a collaboration between you as an individual and me as a therapist.
+Whether its anxiety, depression or life changes, we get a better understanding of how its affecting your mental health.
 Together we build a supportive environment where you can talk openly with a professionally trained counselor who is both neutral and nonjudgmental.
 From there we’ll be able to identify the thought and behavior patterns that are keeping you from feeling your best and begin turning them around.
 I also try to make humor a part of therapy whenever I can, while always providing my patients with unconditional positive support.

 In terms of theory, I usually use a two-pronged approach.
 For the here and now of symptom management, I work with Cognitive Behavioral Therapy (CBT).
-This is a great way to become more aware of the connection between thoughts, feelings and behavior and empower you to see what’s in and out of your control.
-In combination with that I also work with Psychodynamic Therapy for a more comprehensive view of where the problem may stem from and how it affects other aspects of your life.
+This evidence-based practice uses peer-reviewed scientific research to guide treatment decisions and become more aware of the connection between thoughts, feelings and behavior therefore empower you to see what’s in and out of your control.
+Another evidence-based therapy I incorporate is Acceptance and Commitment Therapy (ACT) which combines mindfulness and emotional acceptance techniques with behavioral interventions.
+In combination with those I also work with Psychodynamic Therapy for a more comprehensive view of where the problem may stem from and how it affects other aspects of your life.
 Below is an excellent summary of what you might expect from our sessions and the ways in which we can achieve your goals together.

 Seven Distinctive Features of Psychodynamic Therapy*